Private, In-Home Tutoring in Erie, Pennsylvania

-SchoolTutoring Academy’s tutoring programs for Erie students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Erie, Pennsylvania students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Erie School District curriculum meets or exceeds the Pennsylvania Core Standards in English/Language Arts, Mathematics, Science, Social Studies, and Health/Wellness.
 These standards have been written to guide the instructional process and align classroom instruction, student learning, and the assessments that measure student proficiency in their subjects.